scottsantinho/-MACOS-Python-Scripts-Manager/README.md

 ### Installation

-1. Download the latest release from the releases page
+1. Download the .dmg file from the repository
+2. Mount the DMG file by double-clicking it
-2. Move the application to your Applications folder
+3. Drag Python Scripts Manager into your Applications folder
+4. Eject the DMG
-3. When first launching, you may need to right-click and select "Open" to bypass Gatekeeper
+5. When first launching, you may need to right-click and select "Open" to bypass Gatekeeper
-4. Grant necessary permissions when prompted
+6. Grant necessary permissions when prompted

 ## Project Structure